-– They rarely get there on time.
+– They rarely get to their destination on time.
 There are horror moments when trains that travel on very long distances can get delays of 90 minutes and sometimes more.
 And even other trains use to get to their destination at least a few minutes late – the longer the distance, the higher the chances of not getting there in time, so make sure to leave enough time in between trips if you need to make a connection.

-– Sometimes, air conditioning won’t work – or won’t be able to keep up with the weather.
+– Sometimes, air conditioning won’t work – or won’t be able to keep up with the heat outside.
 I never had problems with the heating during the winter, but very hot summer days can prove to be a problem to the probably old air conditioning systems in Romanian trains.

 – I haven’t seen a working restaurant/bar in a Romanian train for quite some time now.
 The best you can expect is for a guy to hop in with overpriced snacks and drinks, carrying them in a huge basket (usually traveling just between two, usually close-by destination then hopping off).